FBI agents raid sites belonging to ex-Jet, brother

 FBI Special Agent David Crawford declined Friday to say why the properties were raided, saying only that there was "investigative activity'' going on there.
 The task force focuses on combatting illegal drugs and violent crime.

-Fabini played 11 NFL seasons, including eight for the Jets, who selected him in the fourth round of the 1998 draft.
-He played one season for the Dallas Cowboys and his last two for the Washington Redskins.
-He last played in 2008.
+Fabini played eight seasons for the Jets, one for the Dallas Cowboys and two for the Wsahington Redskins.